New Jersey Scholars Program

 The New Jersey Scholars Program (sometimes referred to as NJSP) is a selective residential summer program for academically talented high school students residing in the state of New Jersey.
-Held on the campus of The Lawrenceville School from June to July since 1977, the program is based on in-depth discussion of a seminar topic that changes biannually; the topic for 2019, 2020, and 2021 is Mind and Body: The Future of Being Human.
+Held on the campus of The Lawrenceville School from June to July since 1977, the program is based on in-depth discussion of a seminar topic that changes biannually; the topic for 2024 and 2025 is "Wartime Cultures: Knowledge and Art in Conflict and the Aftermath."
 There is no tuition for selected attendees; room, board, food and all other academic expenses for the five-week program are covered by private and corporate donations.

 NJSP's stated mission is to "reach out to 39 able and enthusiastic residents of New Jersey who are rising seniors and who come from a broad socio-economic, ethnic and racial cross-section of the state's population.
 The Program creates an intense, interdisciplinary intellectual experience that will change their lives -- to awaken in them the awareness of their potential to achieve academic excellence."

 NJSP has been identified as a major "feeder" program for the nation's top schools, with a majority of alumni attending Ivy League and comparable institutions.

 Admissions

 Admission to the NJ Scholars Program begins with an in-school process in which up to two students can be nominated to have their applications (consisting of an academic transcript, teacher recommendations and several essays) forwarded to the program for further consideration in early January.
 After a thorough vetting process, fewer than 40% of applicants are selected for semifinalist status in early March.
 In the next stage of the process, applicants are invited to The Lawrenceville School for a tour of the campus and an intensive group interview with the program administrators.
 Applicants are notified as to their acceptance or rejection by early April.

-During the COVID-19 pandemic, interviews were held online due to safety concerns.
-There was no campus tour.
+During the COVID-19 pandemic, the program was held entirely online for two summers.
+There was no campus presence or tour.

 Each year, 39 Scholars are selected from an applicant pool of nearly 450 candidates nominated from their schools, garnering an acceptance rate of approximately 8.7%.